stencila/stencila/agents/README.md

 - `instruction-regexes`: A list of regular expressions to apply to the text of the instruction.
 At least one of these should match.

-If the instruction has any `content`, then the following matching options will also apply (🦄 not yet implemented!):
+If the instruction has any `content`, then the following matching options will also apply:

+- `content-nodes`: A regular expression to apply to a comma separated list of the types of nodes in the content. e.g. `^CodeChunk$` means only one `CodeChunk` node.

 - `content-regexes`: A list of regular expressions to apply to the text of the content.
 At least one of these should match.

-- `content-nodes`: A regular expression to apply to a comma separated list of the types of nodes in the content. e.g. `^CodeChunk$` means only one `CodeChunk` node.

 #### Prompt context